system-zero/system-zero/README.md

 a lot larger objects than their shared counterparts, and should  be recompiled everytime a dependency has been modified.
 They are initialized faster, but are less gently with the resources as they do not share them with other executables.
-There are practical but not economical.
+There are could be practical in cases, but not economical.

 But lets see the dependencies of a shared object:
 ```sh